Nelson's Riverside Pool

 Nelson South Swimming Club was started from members of the Nelson Amateur Swimming Club.
 In the latter part of the 1930's it was decided that the south area of Nelson had expanded sufficiently to warrant the building of a new swimming pool "so the children of the area did not have to walk all the way to the Municipal Pool for their swimming lessons".2

-Hampden Street School was the fortunate recipients of the new pool.
+Hampden Street School was the fortunate recipient of the new pool.
 When the school found the running of the pool too onerous they approached the Nelson Swimming Club for help and as a result a new Club, Nelson South was formed in 1947.
 The two clubs provided good competition for each other in the area and still do today.
 In keeping with the competitive spirit between the two clubs, in 1960, a goodwill trophy [a shield] was donated by Mr Harry Davy, the Nelson Pool Manager and Coach.